writtten by Jacqueline Tobin and Raymond Dobard,

 "theories" based on oral history?

-First, oral history is a whole different field than documentable history.
+First, oral history is a whole different field compared to documentable history.
 It's wise to understand the difference and how the academics approach these two very different fields.

 have a Documentable Paper Trail?